 You can’t swap names of epics and sprints.

-All fields must have a value (at least one char).
+All fields must have a value with at least one character.

-Changing names may override translated terms in UK and US English language variants.
+Changing names may override translated terms in UK and US English.

 Adjusting terms across Atlassian products

 Admins have control over Jira terms and can define them globally without third-party apps.
 But, there are some things you need to consider for other products.